 As highlighted above in chapter two, the pandemic disrupted the educational pathways of children and led to situations where many vulnerable children, who could not go to school, could not be properly supported by their parents or lacked the necessary equipment to be schooled at home.
-To respond to these situations. local councils, for instance in Flanders purchased computers for the households in need.
+To respond to these situations, local councils, for instance in Flanders purchased computers for the households in need.
+To make up for the suspension of free lunches at schools, Riga City Council issued pre-paid meal cards enabling vulnerable families to purchase grocery products and maintain a healthy diet.